 GoMarble is an AI agent for paid media: connect your accounts and let Agent Mode draft and execute changes — including budgets.
-Sentrum is a read-only diagnosis layer with a never-touch-budgets rule.
+Sentrum is a diagnosis layer that never acts without your approval, with a never-touch-budgets rule.
 That’s a real philosophical split, and an honest page should name it.

 An honest comparison starts with what the other tool does well.
 These are real, verified, and genuinely useful.